icco/coffee_shop/proposal.md

 other than myself find the software useful.

-To help we stay on this goal I plan on continuously talking to people throughout the durration of my senior project, to see how people normally take notes and write, to see if I can't promote a more natural writting environment.
+To help we stay on this goal I plan on continuously talking to people throughout the duration of my senior project, to see how people normally take notes and write, to see if I can't promote a more natural writing environment.

 ## 8. Resources List